JOB TITLE: Director of Philanthropy

-- Identify potential contributors including individuals, corporations, and foundations; develops strategies to secure major philanthropic support for annual support, as well as special projects or campaigns.
+- Identify potential contributors including individuals, corporations, and foundations; develops strategies to secure major philanthropic support for annual support, as well as special projects and campaigns.

 - Ensure the development and execution of comprehensive relationship management strategies and the achievement of assigned growth, retention, participation, and revenue goals for the individuals/groups within assigned portfolio.